Agents-Lab/stake-agent/README.md

 ## Running the Agent Locally

-Replace the placeholder values in the agent.py script with your actual mnemonic phrase and the generated ENCRYPTION_KEY and ENCRYPTED_SEED values.
+Replace the placeholder values in the agent.py script with your generated ENCRYPTION_KEY and ENCRYPTED_SEED values.

 ```bash
 ENCRYPTION_KEY = "your generated encryption key"